armanriazi/typescript-all-in-one/workspace/fp/fp.md

 `Note:`
 Monad transformers are basically monads stacked on top of each other, combining all the useful qualities of the underlying elements.

+`Note:`
+For the following, remember that monads are functors and get their map from Functor.
+If you’re unfamiliar with functors, just replace “functor” with “monad” in the explanation.

 **The newtype-ts library** is a helper library for fp-ts that **offers a NonZeroInteger type** that gives non-zero values.
 This is also akin to design by contract, a prominent part of the Eiffel programming language.
 An interface in this language is described as a contract, which the interface must obey.
 This includes preconditions, postconditions, side effects, and other factors.